MuhammadA-C/wgu-c482/README.md

 ## Project Requirements

+* User can add, update, and delete parts or products
 * Javadoc comments for code
 * Map the classes and members provided from the UML diagram and do not alter them
 * Code should demonstrate: